-We can adjust your Jotunheimen Tour in various ways, as follows:
+We can adjust your Jotunheimen trek in various ways, as follows:

 Flexible tour lengths

-The tour works well with shorter or longer itineraries; just let us know how long you have and we can suggest.
+The tour works well with longer itineraries; just let us know how long you have and we can suggest.

 As normal we'll book your final night in a local hotel in Otta.
 If you prefer to stay in a hut on the last night that's also no problem.

 If you'd like to stay in fewer dorms, please let us know.
 We can usually book private rooms in most of your huts.
 Unfortunately because of the way the huts operate, it's not possible to book private rooms in the huts for solo travellers.